 New Moms and the Importance of Touch, Postpartum

 An article in Romper points to the value of massage for pregnant women and new moms.
-Author Michele Perez writes that for many pregnant women, a prenatal massage is the first and last piece of bodywork they experience.
+Author Michele Perez writes that a prenatal massage is the first and last piece of bodywork they experience for many pregnant women.
 After birth, many first-time mothers report feeling “touched out” from holding an infant and breastfeeding around the clock.
-Experts say that one of the best ways for a new mother to heal is actually to be physically touched.
+Experts say that one of the best ways for a new mother to heal is to be physically touched.

 However, bodywork is not generally part of postpartum recovery in the U.S. unless a mom is suffering from an injury, according to Perez.
-This despite the fact that “purposeful and reassuring touch from a variety of bodywork professionals, combined with physical and emotional support at home, can improve a woman’s recovery, according to a wealth of research.”
+This even though “purposeful and reassuring touch from a variety of bodywork professionals, combined with physical and emotional support at home, can improve a woman’s recovery, according to a wealth of research.”

 Other research indicates that prenatal massage also can help prevent premature birth.
 A study published in the Journal of Obstetric Gynecology noted that in China, where massage is a routine part of maternal care, the premature birth rate is just 1 percent.
 This figure compares to a 14 percent premature birth rate in the U.S. Read more.